sidchop/carpetplotR/README.md

 ## Inputs

 -   *\[Required\]* fMRI data file (.nii or .nii.gz format)
--   *\[Recommended\]* Tissue mask file where Grey matter = 1, white matter = 2 & csf = 3 (.nii or .nii.gz format).
+-   *\[Recommended\]* Tissue mask file where grey matter = 1, white matter = 2 & csf = 3 (.nii or .nii.gz format).
 If you have used
     fmriprep to process your data, this can be the `${subj}_bold_space-${template}_dseg.nii.gz` file.
 If you do not
-    provided this mask, a brain mask will be generated which will include all voxels with a mean value &gt; 0.
+    provide this mask, a brain mask will be generated which will include all voxels with a mean value &gt; 0.
 -   *\[Optional\]* A text file with the global signal given as a vector.
     If you do not provide this, the global signal will be automatically calculated from the provided fMRI file.